Valve

 The concept of Team Fortress 2 hats emerged back in 2011 when Valve created the Mannco shop, which allowed players to trade, sell, and buy items as they wanted.
 It was a massive success immediately and through the next year, the service managed to rake in over $2 million, which is an immense step for the digital sales market.
 Later, when the Steam Market was established, Team Fortress 2 hats were prevalent there as well, amassing even more money for both Valve and cosmetic creators.

-The Team Fortress 2 economy was reported to be at $50 million after microtransactions were introduced.
+The Team Fortress 2 revenue was reported to be at $50 million after microtransactions were introduced.

 (Source: Kotaku)